Skip to Content

 User tables are tenant-scoped.
 Set kalam.user_id in each PostgreSQL session before querying or mutating them:

-The tenant scope comes from the PostgreSQL session value, not from the SQL text itself.
+The tenant scope comes from the PostgreSQL session value unless you explicitly provide _userid in an INSERT.

 6. Reuse KalamDB Table Options with WITH (...)